editmodelabs/editmode-rails/README.md

 # EditMode for Rails

 Editmode is a smarter way to manage copy and other content in your rails app.
 It's syntax is similar to i18n, but it's built for copy updates, not internationalization (yet).
-It allows you store content outside your codebase
+It's built around the idea of moving your content out of your codebase.

 ## Installation